ropensci-archive/ghrecipes/README.md

 ## Examples

-Don’t miss conversations by your favorite developpers, or comments by your favorite [styling bot](https://github.com/lintr-bot).
+Don’t miss conversations by your favorite developers or comments by your favorite [styling bot](https://github.com/lintr-bot).
 In that function, only the latest results are returned, and an issue can be a PR.

 ``` r
 ghrecipes::spy("lintr-bot", type = "Issue")